nardew/talipp/README.md

 Incremental nature of `talipp` naturally excels in applications with frequent `CUD` operations but it can be used for charting, back-testing, ... as any other existing library.

-Last but not least, `talipp` is a very young project and therefore any suggestions to amend the functionality or API to users' liking are very easy and very welcome.
-See below how to propose new features.
+Last but not least, `talipp` is a very young project and therefore open to any suggestions of amending the API to users' liking.
+You are encouraged to come up with proposals.

 ---